-In addition to developing instrumental skills, pupils engage in a range of integrated activities, including performing, composing, improvising and listening critically.
+In addition to developing instrumental skills, students engage in a range of integrated activities, including performing, composing, improvising and listening critically.

 In Key Stage 4 we continuing to build on the foundation laid whilst working with the Essex SEND Brighter Futures Music Project.
 During the Music Tech options lessons, pupils are afforded the opportunity to learn how to use iPad technology to create and record their compositions.

-Pupils across the school can also learn to play the acoustic, electric and bass guitars as part of our Friday afternoon free choice provision.
+Students across the school can also learn to play the harp, acoustic and bass guitars as part of our Friday afternoon free choice provision.
+A few KS4 students receive bespoke electric guitar session on a Wednesday.

 The School Choir is now in its sixth year.
 During that time we have given performances at the Cliffs Pavilion, London Palladium, local care homes and at our annual Carol Service and Summer Fete.
 The choir currently numbers 25 pupils aged 11-16 and all pupils are welcome to join, regardless of singing experience.